What is it really like as a modern-day expatriate? Benefits, holiday allowances and quality of life

 7. United Kingdom

 According to Mercer’s 2008/2009 Benefits Survey for Expatriates and Globally Mobile Employees, 86% of companies who currently deploy traditional expatriates consider the benefits packages they offer to be of a high business priority in attracting the correct talent.
 Despite this, however, it appears that up to 26% of such companies do not have a formal process or policy in place for identifying what these benefits would be.
-Commenting on this, Dany Mathieu, principal in Mercer’s international consulting business, said: “International policies are essential for remaining competitive, maintaining geographical consistency and controlling costs.
+Commenting on this, Dany Mathieu, a principal in Mercer’s international consulting business, said: “International policies are essential for remaining competitive, maintaining geographical consistency and controlling costs.
 Even in uncertain economic times, companies compete for the best talent and those that are lax will lose out.”

 “Creating and maintaining benefit plans for expatriates is an expensive and complicated undertaking.
-By failing to assess the value of these programs to the company or to the employees themselves, many organizations miss the opportunity to improve their benefit offering and sharpen their competitive edge,” said Mr. Mathieu.
+By failing to assess the value of these programs to the company or to the employees themselves, many organizations miss the opportunity to improve their benefits offering and sharpen their competitive edge,” said Mr. Mathieu.

 The majority of companies surveyed provide their expatriate workforce with medical benefits and assistance as well as death benefits (86%) and long-term disability benefits (78%).
 However, companies that are based in the United States of America are likely to deduct such benefits from an employees’ total package and thus at the cost to the employee.